 Editor’s Note: This was developed for visitors but is also a helpful guide for locals rediscovering our city while practicing physical distancing.
 We recommend to contact businesses directly to confirm health and safety guidelines and operating hours, as they may vary during this time.

 You’ll still hear Torontonians refer to the Waterfront Trail by its former name, the Goodman Trail.
 There are basically three sections of the Waterfront Trail: Etobicoke in the west, Scarborough in the east and Toronto, which forms the central part of the trail through Harbourfront and along Queen’s Quay, where you’ll find the newly-minted two-way bike lane.

 For first-time visitors to Toronto, or locals hosting out-of-town cyclists who want to see some of our highlights, I recommend that you start near York or Queen’s Quay Terminal at Harbourfront and head west.This waterfront route will enable you to visit the Music Garden, Sunnyside Pavilion and Ontario Place, to name a few sites.

 This route is also ideal if you want to include concerts, art exhibits and cultural festivals at Harbourfront Centre as part of your urban biking adventure.
 Check out the Harbourfront Centre calendar of events and schedule your bike ride accordingly.

 Best Instagram moment: Sunnyside Pavilion – it’s an iconic Toronto landmark.

-Take a break and treat yourself: The Lakeside Bar & Grill at York Quay Centre is a casual place to stop, rest your legs and fuel up.
+Take a break and treat yourself: Boxcar Social at 235 Queens Quay West is a casual place to stop, rest your legs and fuel up.

 Suitable for: Beginner riders, novices or folks who just want to enjoy a leisurely bike ride in a green urban setting.